srbarton43/digital-photo-album/README.md

 ## What it Does

 This project creates a binary, `albun`, which allows a user to peruse a set of large images downloaded from a digital camera, and produce an html photo album.
-It uses multiple processes to resize images in the background, while correctly pipeling functionality which depend on user input.
+It uses a background process to resize images in the background, while correctly pipeling functionality which depend on user input.
+After the child background process has finished resizing a specific image, it sends the `argv` index of the image to a inter-process pipe, letting the parent process know that it can display the thumbnail and continue with the user-side functionality.

 ## Building